About

 Denifanstat impacts key drivers of MASH

-In addition to MASH, we are exploring the use of our FASN inhibitors, which include denifanstat and our pipeline product candidate, TVB-3567, in acne and in select forms of cancer, disease areas in which dysregulation of fatty acid metabolism also plays a key role.
+In addition to MASH, we are exploring the use of our FASN inhibitors in acne and in select forms of cancer; disease areas in which dysregulation of fatty acid metabolism also plays a key role.

 Acne